-Your customer or their DPO may be wondering what Personal Data is being processed outside of Europe.
+Your customer or their DPO may be wondering what personal data is being processed outside of Europe.
 Their major concern is going to be – do we need to obtain consent and if this means additional work.

-If you are carrying out certain business processing functions offshore make sure it is clear in the processing activities along with its lawful basis in your contracts as to what happens outside of Europe.
-There should be a written authorisation from your customer in the contract that they have given you approval to use any of their offshore suppliers.
+If you are carrying out certain business processing outsourcing functions offshore make sure it is clear in the processing activities along with its lawful basis in your contracts as to what happens outside of Europe.
+There should be a written authorisation from your customer in the contract that they have given you approval to use any of their offshore subcontractors.

 Whilst some of your other customers will not agree to any offshore suppliers and they may push to bring offshore processing locally within EU this has to be weighed by the SaaS provider as to what’s achievable at the time.
-Larger groups of businesses should also consider putting in place inter binding corporate rules if their sister companies which are also operating outside of Europe.
+Larger groups of businesses should also consider putting in place inter binding corporate rules if their sister software companies which are also operating outside of Europe.

 Ensure that there is a contract, role, purpose of processing, binding corporate rules or standard contractual clauses, processing activities technical and security measures.
 There should be confidentiality provisions which are committed to by those everyone who has access to the personal data.

-Will the Offshore Suppliers be Liable?
+Will the offshore subcontractors be liable?